Acute Inpatient Rehabilitation

-Benefits of Inpatient Rehabilitation
+Benefits of an Inpatient Rehabilitation Facility

 - Therapy is provided a minimum of 15 hours per week, compared to other facilities, which provide only 3 to 5 hours of therapy per week.